 Ropes, four leg weight bags and tent pegs secure the structure on almost all surfaces, including grass, decking, patios, sand, and even on a large balcony.
 A fully waterproof heavy-duty canopy protects from sun but also from rain, while the structure is incredibly sturdy and resistant.

 The roof is made of PVC coated polyester while the matte black powder coated frame is rust resistant.
 Twenty-four build-in support struts within the roof and around the edges eliminate the need of wind bars, increasing the overall resistance of the structure in all weathers.

-This gazebo is also spacious yet compact enough to fit in tight spaces.
+This unit is also spacious yet compact enough to fit in tight spaces.
 It has a footprint of 3x3m, approximately 7ft clearance around the edges at the highest setting and three height settings that add versatility.

 For peace of mind, the product comes with a 1-year manufacturer’s warranty and a care guide.
 One slight downside is the lack of side walls, although they can be purchased separately.

 With a frame made of powder coated steel tubes and a flexible configuration of the side panels, Slimbridge Saltney is a great product for residential or commercial use.
 It comes with either three, two, or no side walls, it is easy to assemble and has a more than affordable price.